5 Things to Change About Your Landscape for Home Security

 For burglars that break-in by night, it is extremely important to make sure you invest in outdoor lighting.
 If you already have this around your home, make sure they are working properly.
 Another level of residential security is sensory lights that turn on when motion is detected.
 This form of outdoor lighting exposes any potential intruder.
 At night, it is recommended to keep outdoor lights on, especially lights near entryways and on the porch to keep burglars away.
 You can also add additional lighting to relatively dark areas around your home to ensure there is no place to hide.

 Make Sure Intruders are on Rocky Ground

-While this may seem like it isn’t very effective, adding rocks to your landscape can be incredibly beneficial.
+While this may seem like it isn’t very effective, adding rocks to your home security landscaping plan can be incredibly beneficial.
 Adding rocks to mulch around entryways, especially windows, can make any entry attempt extremely noisy.
 This will alert anyone in the house or surrounding the house and is sure to confuse and startle the intruder.
 The addition of rocks also makes for any slippery movement that can cause the burglar to stumble.

 Use Painful Plants as Security Guards